Atari Jaguar

-Development of the Atari Jaguar started in the early 1990s by Flare Technology, which focused on the system after cancellation of the Atari Panther console.
-The multi-chip architecture, hardware bugs, and poor tools made writing games for the Jaguar difficult.
-Underwhelming sales further eroded the console's third-party support.
+Development started in the early 1990s by Flare Technology, which focused on the system after cancellation of the Panther console.
+The Jaguar was an important system for Atari after discontinuing Atari ST computers in favor of video games.
+However, game development was complicated by the multi-chip architecture, hardware bugs, and poor programming tools.
+Underwhelming sales further eroded third-party support.